Anandhan-2253/Eduview-AR/README.md

 # 🎓 EduView AR – Augmented Reality Visualizer for Mathematical Equations

 ## 📌 Overview
-**EduView AR** is an innovative augmented reality application that brings complex mathematical equations to life through immersive 3D visualizations.
-Designed to enhance learning and conceptual clarity, the app allows users to scan mathematical expressions from images or PDFs and view corresponding 3D models directly in an AR environment.
+**EduView AR** is an innovative augmented reality application that visualizes complex mathematical equations in real-time using immersive 3D models.
+By scanning math expressions from images or PDFs, users can interact with corresponding 3D shapes within their physical environment, making abstract concepts more tangible and intuitive.

-Whether you're a student, educator, or curious learner, EduView AR transforms static equations into interactive, manipulable 3D objects that aid deeper understanding.
+Built using **Sceneform** and **ARCore**, EduView AR brings modern AR experiences into education, allowing users to explore geometry and calculus in a whole new dimension.

 ---

 ## 🚀 Key Features

 - 📷 **OCR-Based Equation Detection**
-  Detects and extracts math expressions from scanned images or uploaded PDFs using Optical Character Recognition.
+  Extracts mathematical equations from images and PDFs using Optical Character Recognition.

-- 📐 **3D Visualization of Equations**
+- 📐 **3D Equation Rendering**
-  Renders mathematical structures like spheres, paraboloids, and more using prebuilt `.j3o` models with AR integration.
+  Displays 3D models such as spheres, paraboloids, and other geometric forms based on the detected equation.

-- 🎮 **Interactive Model Controls**
+- ✋ **Interactive Controls**
-  Rotate, scale, and zoom 3D models to explore different perspectives of each equation.
+  Scale, rotate, and position the 3D model directly in the AR space.

-- 📱 **Live Camera + Marker-Based AR**
+- 📱 **Sceneform + ARCore Integration**
-  Combines real-time camera feed with marker detection for accurate AR placement.
+  Delivers stable, markerless AR experiences with real-world environmental tracking.

-- 🧩 **Multi-Input Options**
+- 🧠 **Educational Focus**
-  Supports input through image capture or PDF upload for flexible usage.
+  Aims to assist students in visualizing mathematical concepts more effectively.

 ---